Truly one of the grandest buildings in the city, Sydney’s immense Town Hall is worth a visit, if just to admire the architecture.

 Plans for the organ were conceived in 1879 but it wasn’t installed until 1890.
 Built by William Hill and Sons, it was dedicated that same year and, ever since that time, Sydney has had a “City Organist” who is responsible for playing this beautiful instrument.
 After many years of wear and tear, the organ was rebuilt between 1973 and 1983 and free organ recitals are still held throughout the year.

-The Town Hall was among the first buildings in Sydney to feature Australian flora as architectural decoration and visitors to the hall can browse its magnificent stained glass windows and try to recognize native flowers and animals.
-Be sure to see The Australia Window, located in the vestibule, and the equally as breathtaking Captain Cook Window.
+The Town Hall was among the first buildings in Sydney to feature Australian flora as architectural decoration, and visitors to the hall can browse its magnificent stained-glass windows and try to recognize native flowers and animals.
+Be sure to see The Australia Window, located in the vestibule, and the equally breathtaking Captain Cook Window.
 The stair railings also feature native flora.